-Repeat customers contribute to 40% of a brand’s revenue.
+Increase customer lifetime value: Repeat customers contribute to 40% of a brand’s revenue.
 But how do you know where to invest your marketing dollars to increase your customer return rate?
 All of this comes down to predicting which customers are most likely to return and factors that influence the highest customer lifetime value (CLV) for these customers, which are both great use cases for machine learning.

 Consider this example: Your customer is purchasing a 4K HD TV and you want to predict future purchases.
 Will this customer want HD accessories, gaming systems, or an upgraded TV in the near future?
 If they are forecasted to buy more, which approach will work to increase their chances of making the purchase through you?
 Predictive analytics can provide the answer.

 One of the primary opportunities is to create more personalized sales process without mind-boggling manual effort.
 The sophistication of machine learning algorithms allows you to quickly review large inputs on purchase histories, internet and social media behavior, customer feedback, production costs, product specifications, market research, and other data sources with accuracy.

 Historically, data science teams had to run one machine-learning algorithm at a time.
 Now, modern solutions from providers like DataRobot allows a user to run hundreds of algorithms at once and even identify the most applicable ones.
 This vastly increases the time-to-market and focuses your expensive data science team’s hours on interpreting results rather than just laying groundwork for the real work to begin.